pbulsink/jekyll-now/_posts/2016-10-24-nhl_and_elo_through_the_years_part_one.md

 Having performed the elo calculations, lets look at some stats:
 ![plot of chunk ggplot_means](/images/ggplot_means-1.png)

 You'll see that every time teams are added, the average Rating goes down, and slowly recovers to 1500 A few times the average goes above the target, this happens when low-ranked teams drop out of the league.
-By this method, we're currently at 1499.541945, but this will decrease next year as Las Vegas steps into the league.
+By this method, we're currently at 1499.54, but this will decrease next year as Las Vegas steps into the league.

-![plot of chunk ggplot_all_ratings](/images/ggplot_all_ratings-1.png) Here's every team that has played in the league's ratings over all time.
-I've dropped the legend because it takes up almost the entire plot canvas, as there are Montreal.Wanderers, St..Louis.Eagles, Toronto.Maple.Leafs, Montreal.Canadiens, Brooklyn.Americans, Boston.Bruins, Montreal.Maroons, Philadelphia.Quakers, New.York.Rangers, Chicago.Blackhawks, Detroit.Red.Wings, Cleveland.Barons, Pittsburgh.Penguins, St..Louis.Blues, Philadelphia.Flyers, Dallas.Stars, Los.Angeles.Kings, Vancouver.Canucks, Buffalo.Sabres, New.York.Islanders, Calgary.Flames, Cleveland.Crusaders, Birmingham.Bulls, Colorado.Avalanche, Edmonton.Oilers, Houston.Aeros, Carolina.Hurricanes, San.Diego.Mariners, Chicago.Cougars, Calgary.Cowboys, Arizona.Coyotes, Michigan.Stags.Baltimore.Blades, Minnesota.Fighting.Saints, Washington.Capitals, New.Jersey.Devils, Phoenix.Roadrunners, Indianapolis.Racers, Denver.Spurs.Ottawa.Civics, Cincinnati.Stingers, San.Jose.Sharks, Tampa.Bay.Lightning, Ottawa.Senators, Florida.Panthers, Anaheim.Ducks, Nashville.Predators, Winnipeg.Jets, Minnesota.Wild, Columbus.Blue.Jackets teams in total.
+![plot of chunk ggplot_all_ratings](/images/ggplot_all_ratings-1.png)

+Here's every team that has played in the league's ratings over all time.
+I've dropped the legend because it takes up almost the entire plot canvas, as there are 48 teams in total.
 See [this earlier post](https://pbulsink.github.io/blog/2016-07-28/Cleaning-Hockey-Reference-Data.html) about handling teams that have moved or changed names in the past.

 I plan to make a shiny app that I'll link to, where you can investigate each team's Elo history in a cleaner format.
 For the time being, here's what one team looks like: